arianiapalmer/reading-notes/Code201/Class06.md

 In the provided example, the term this refers to the name specified only within the object.
 The advantage of using this is that it can help you to call the same properties of different objects without having to call that object specifically in that line of code.

 #### [Introduction to the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

+The DOM (document object model) is a representation of the objects that comprise the structure and content of a document on the web.